misaghsoltani/DeepCubeAI/README.md

 The `reproduce_results` folder contains scripts to run the code.
 To run different stages of the code and reproduce the results in the paper, please use the corresponding `.sh` files in the `reproduce_results` folder.
 The code should be run in the order given by the command inside `.sh` files.

-Additionally, if you want to run the code on a systme with SLURM scheduler, you can the job submission files in the `job_submissions` folder.
+Additionally, if you want to run the code on a machine with SLURM scheduler, you can the job submission files in the `job_submissions` folder.